EmmaWolfgram/cse15l-lab-reports/lab3-report.md

 **GREP**

-1. grep -n: displays the matched lines and the line numbers that the pattern appears on Example 1:
+**1. grep -n: displays the matched lines and the line numbers that the pattern appears on**

+Example 1:
 ```
 emma2@Wolfies-laptop MINGW64 ~/OneDrive/Documents/GitHub/docsearch (main)